glowkeeper/P3D/docs/assignment/assignment.md

 ## Overview

 You must produce an original Unity 3D scene.
 At the very minimum, your scene should include the concepts introduced in the module labs.
 However, you will get extra marks for incorporating some advanced techniques, thus demonstrating a research element to your work.
+You will also get extra marks if your scene creates a lasting impression by introducing elements such as, for example, surprise or emotion.

-Your Unity scene must be uploaded to GitHub.
 You must commit and push your scene up to the _master_ branch of your GitHub repository _before_ the hand-in date and ensure that the repository remains available throughout the marking period.

 You should submit, via [Canvas](https://canvas.sussex.ac.uk/courses/13036), a single zip file containing a [video](#record-a-video) of your scene and an accompanying [report](#write-a-report).